Willyb15/Data-Science-Python/Week2/more_data_structures.md

         evens.append(element)
 ```

-We could try to do this with evens as a tuple instead of a list with `evens = ()`, but once we tried to run our code we would immediately get an error that says `AttributeError: 'tuple' object has no attribute 'append'` The error message is pretty self explanatory, in plain English it tells us that tuples have no ability to append.
+We could try to do this with evens as a tuple instead of a list with `evens = ()`, but once we tried to run our code we would immediately get an error that says `AttributeError: 'tuple' object has no attribute 'append'`.
+The error message is pretty self explanatory, in plain English it tells us that tuples have no ability to append.
 This is just as we expected given that they are immutable.
 (There are ways around constructing tuples with more complicated contents without first storing things in a list, we will talk about them later in the course).

 You might be asking yourself, what can a tuple store?
 The answer is, just as with lists, anything!
 And just as with lists built in Python containers can all be either homogeneous or heterogeneous (know though, that there structures available that enforce homogeneity).
 Lets take a look at some of the things we can store.